-Would you like to start from seed or buy plants
+Should you start from seed or buy plants

 A lot of gardeners will start all their plants from seed just to have the greater variety seeds

 provide over seedlings.
-But even if the idea of spending your winter pampering tiny plants in your kitchen is disagreeable to you, there are
+But even if the idea of spending your winter pampering tiny plants in your kitchen is not for you, there are

 still vegetables that grow best if planted from seed.
 Do not panic.
 These can be direct seeded in your garden.
 Still, you will need to know